 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!

-6. Drang Drung Glacier, Near Kargil – A heaven for travelers who love challenges!
+6. Drang Drung Glacier, Near Kargil – A Heaven For Travelers

 The 22km long Drang-Drung-Glacier is the largest glacier accessible to tourists in the Ladakh region.
 The three day voyage from Leh-Zanskar valley is crammed with natural marvels like stunning glaciers, spectacular mountain ranges and fruit orchards.